September 21, 2022

 Try this out for your own offers, and make sure you link to them throughout your content to drive action.

-If you need some help getting the ball rolling on your content ideas, grab my Plug-and-Play Content Calendar right here >>
+If you need a place to organise your blog post content ideas, grab my Ultimate Blog Post Content Calendar right here >>

 Now that you’ve got a solid idea of who your ideal client is, the monthly themes that will pique your readers’ interest, and the type of content that’ll catch your ideal clients’ attention and fuel your goals, you’re ready to set a release schedule.
 Here are some things to consider: